The moment I turn around the corner, all I can see is this beautiful light.

 I park my bike and run up the stairs of my apartment building.

-I need to unburden myself from these groceries.
+I need to unburden myself from these groceries I was carrying.

 Trade them in for my camera.
 As I’m in the process of unpacking, I make a decision on the lens I want to use.

-The Tokina 135mm f2.8 that I use through an adapter.
+The Tokina 135mm f2.8 through a lens-adapter.
 “The extra reach will be necessary as I can’t get past the fence”, is what I say to myself out loud.

 As I return to the scene, the light is still there, though weakening by the minute.
 It doesn’t matter, the setting remains.